-The Board of Directors authorized the repurchase of 4.0 million, 6.0 million and 6.0 million shares of our common stock in August 2021, August 2019 and August 2018.
+The Board of Directors authorized the repurchase of 6.0 million shares of our common stock in each of August 2019, August 2018 and July 2016.
 Share repurchases may be made from time to time through a variety of methods, including open market purchases, block transactions, privately negotiated transactions or similar facilities.
-In 2021, we repurchased a total of 2.1 million shares under the 2019 authorization at a total cost of \$210.0.
-In 2020, we repurchased a total of 3.4 million shares comprised of 0.8 million shares under the 2018 authorization and 2.6 million shares under the 2019 authorization, at a total cost of \$264.7.
+During 2020, we repurchased a total of 3.4 million shares comprised of 0.8 million shares under the 2018 authorization and 2.6 million shares under the 2019 authorization, at a total cost of \$264.7.
+The repurchases in 2020 occurred within the first quarter and fourth quarter of 2020.
 In 2019, we repurchased a total of 2.4 million shares at a total cost of \$203.0 under the 2018 authorization.
-As of December 31, 2021, there were 4.0 million and 1.2 million shares remaining authorized for repurchase under the 2021 authorization and 2019 authorization, respectively, and no shares remaining authorized for repurchase under the 2018 authorization.
+In 2018, we repurchased a total of 5.7 million shares, comprised of 2.9 million shares under the 2018 authorization and 2.8 million shares under the 2016 authorization, at a total cost of \$500.7.
+As of December 31, 2020, there were 3.4 million shares remaining authorized for repurchase under the 2019 authorization and no shares remaining authorized for repurchase under either the 2018 or 2016 authorization.

-During 2021, 2020 and 2019, the Board of Directors declared total cash dividends of \$2.52, \$2.26 and \$2.18 per share, respectively, resulting in total dividend payments of \$136.6, \$129.1 and \$129.3, respectively.
+During 2020, 2019 and 2018, the Board of Directors declared total cash dividends of \$2.26, \$2.18 and \$2.02 per share, respectively, resulting in total dividend payments of \$129.1, \$129.3 and \$127.3, respectively.

 Noncontrolling interests, included in total shareholders' equity in our Consolidated Balance Sheets, represent amounts related to majority-owned subsidiaries in which we have a controlling financial interest.
 Net earnings attributable to these noncontrolling interests are recorded in interest and other expenses in our Consolidated Statements of Operations.
-We recorded income of \$0.7 and \$4.7 for 2021 and 2020, respectively, and expense of \$1.8 for 2019.
+We recorded income of \$4.7 and \$4.9 for 2020 and 2018, respectively, and expense of \$1.8 for 2019.
+The income recorded in 2020 was due to losses in a joint venture in Germany.
+The income recorded in 2018 was due to a revision in one of our joint venture agreements.